From Snowballs to Avalanches: Finding the Right Debt Repayment Strategy

 Start with Small Wins:

 Focus on paying off your smallest debts first to create a sense of accomplishment and build momentum.
 This method builds momentum by providing quick psychological wins, motivating you to stay consistent.
-While it doesn’t minimize interest costs, the sense of accomplishment can help you tackle larger debts over time.
+It doesn’t reduce interest costs, but the sense of accomplishment helps you tackle larger debts over time.

 Choose this method if you need visible progress to stay motivated.